Connect your AI

 What’s the difference between the connector URL and npx nippy-mcp?

-Same tools, different transport.
-The connector URL is Nippy’s hosted MCP server — the only path claude.ai web and ChatGPT support, and there is nothing to install. npx nippy-mcp configures a local server for desktop tools that run MCP over stdio, like Claude Desktop, Claude Code and Cursor.
+The same core tools, different transport.
+The connector URL is Nippy’s hosted MCP server — the only path claude.ai web and ChatGPT support, with nothing to install, plus large-file upload tools. npx nippy-mcp configures a local server for desktop tools that run MCP over stdio, like Claude Desktop, Claude Code and Cursor.

 Do I have to use AI at all?